Stéphanie Do: French National Assembly

-Stéphanie Do was nominated as secretary at the Bureau of the French National Assembly from June to October 2017.
-She was also elected Assistant Treasurer in the Bureau of the La République en Marche !
-Group.
+Stéphanie Do was nominated as secretary at the Bureau of the National Assembly from June to October 2017.
+She was also elected Assistant Treasurer in the Bureau of the La République En Marche group.
 She joined the Commission on Economic Affairs and the Commission of Assessment of Public Policies.

 In 2019, she was nominated as member of the Commission of Inquiry on the situation and practices of mass retailers and its groups in their commercial relations with suppliers and joined the Special Commission in charge of accounts verifying and auditing.

 As a member of the Commission on Economic Affairs, she was appointed Rapporteur for the Housing and presided a Working Group on the Housing Act ELAN delivered by the Secretary of State in charge of Housing Julien Denormandie and the Minister Jacques Mézard.
 Every year since the beginning of her term, she has been appointed rapporteur for budget advice on housing credits in Finance Bills.
 Its reports for budget advice for 2018 and 2019, published respectively on 9 October 2017 and 3 October 2018, are available on the website of the French National Assembly.
 She is also the author of a report, published in January 2018, which transcribes the proposals made and retained by the Working Group concerning the Housing Legislative Proposal (ELAN).
-It is available on Stéphanie Do's website [14].

-She participed in the Consensus Conference on the ELAN draft legislation in the Senate.
-As a result, she tabled 63 amendments to the ELAN Bill, 14 of which were adopted., one of which aimed at providing individualized digital accompaniment, car sharing, bulky removal and recycling in social housing organizations.
-Other of its amendments have been taken up and filed on behalf of La Republique en Marche Group.
+She participated in the Consensus Conference on the ELAN draft legislation in the Senate.
+As a result, she tabled 63 amendments to the ELAN Bill, 14 of which were adopted. one of which aimed at providing individualized digital accompaniment, car sharing, bulky removal and recycling in social housing organizations.
+Other of its amendments have been taken up and filed on behalf of La République En Marche group.

 Her investment in the ELAN Bill helped her to earn the sixth place in the most influential members of parliament list in 2018 on behalf of "Rumeur Publique" agencies and "Data Observer".

 As regards her extra-parliamentary functions, she is also a full member of the Concertation Trade Commission and sits on the Departmental Commission provided for in Article L. 2334-37 of the General Code of Local Government.
 She also serves as secretary of the French section of the Assemblée Parlementaire de la Francophonie (A.P.F.).

-Stéphanie Do involved in the parlementary rapprochement between France and Southeast Asia in the National Assembly.
+Stéphanie Do involved in the parliamentary rapprochement between France and Southeast Asia in the National Assembly.
 She is the President of a France-Vietnam Friendship Group at the French National Assembly, which allows her to play a role in consolidating the bilateral relationship between France and Vietnam.
-She is also the Vice-President of Friendship Groups in charge of the parlementary relations between France-Laos, France-South Korea and France-Bruneï Malaisia.
+She is also the Vice-President of Friendship Groups in charge of the parliamentary relations between France-Laos, France-South Korea and France-Bruneï Malaisia.

 She sits at the office of the section française de la Francophonie, thereby promotes Francophonie in Asia.